sfudeus/flux2/docs/release/controllers.md

 test environments only.

 The schema of objects may change in incompatible ways in a later controller release.
-The custom resources may require editing and re-creating after a CRD update.
+The Flux Custom Resources may require editing and re-creating after a CRD update.

 An alpha version API becomes deprecated once a subsequent alpha or beta API version is released.
 A deprecated alpha version is subject to removal after a three months period.